 For some, self-harming is akin to being an automated behaviour.
 Like anything you engage in regularly, you’ll start doing it without thinking.
 I know I had the same issues with my hair damaging behaviours that caused me to develop permanent traction alopecia.
 In that kind of situation, I personally believe it is better seen as being like an addiction, because often you know it’s not helping you, but you can’t stop yourself from doing it, anyway.

 Thus, a lot of the work done within the field of addiction can be quite helpful with this kind of self-harming.
 Such as identifying triggers; finding a replacement; creating a healthy rewards system; and creating a reduction plan rather than going cold turkey, can, in some cases, make it easier to recover.

 This addiction comparison approach for self-harming can also make it easier to explain it to those who don’t understand self-harming.

-Furthermore, self-harming, in general, isn’t something you can try and force someone to stop doing, it is only something that you can try to talk to the person about in a caring empathetic manner to try and help them change this behaviour of their own accord.
+Furthermore, self-harming, in general, isn’t something you can try to force someone to stop doing, it is only something that you can try to talk to the person about in a caring, empathetic manner to try and help them change this behaviour of their own accord.

 Standard Self-Harm Alternatives

 - Play some music.

 - Watch a film or a TV show.

 - Make a coffee, tea, or hot chocolate.